aurghya-0/course-materials/Converted_C_guidelines/22.typ

-Certainly!
-Below is a detailed teaching guideline for the topic
-#strong[Break, Continue, and Switch] in C programming, tailored for a
-bootcamp setting.
-It is structured to ensure clarity, engagement, and reinforcement.

-== Teaching Guideline: Break, Continue, and Switch Statements in C
+= Break, Continue, and Switch Statements in C
 <teaching-guideline-break-continue-and-switch-statements-in-c>